Maggie Connors: Professional

 The Toronto Sceptres of the Professional Women's Hockey League (PWHL) selected Connors in the 11th round, 62nd overall, of the 2023 PWHL draft.
 On October 31, 2023, she signed a two-year contract with Toronto.
 The only player from Newfoundland and Labrador during the PWHL's inaugural 2023–24 season, Connors recorded six points in 24 regular season games.
 She also appeared in five playoff games as the Sceptres lost to the Minnesota Frost in the semifinals.

 On June 18, 2025, Connors signed a one-year contract extension with the Toronto Sceptres.

+After three seasons in Toronto, Connors signed a two-year contract with PWHL San Jose on June 11, 2026.

 International play

 Connors won a bronze medal with the Canada women's national under-18 ice hockey team at the 2018 IIHF World Women's U18 Championship in Russia.
 She recorded one goal and three points in six tournament games.